rahulgupta416/Basic-Calculator/README.md

 # Basic-Calculator
-Basic Calculator - In this calculator we can perform basic calculation  such as addition , subtraction, multiplication  , division and i have also added decimal and clear all option
+Basic Calculator - In this calculator we can perform basic calculation  such as addition , subtraction, multiplication  , division and i have also added decimal and clear all option  . i have used HTML,CSS , Javascript to make this project.